ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Broods and Flight Time

 Common Roadside-Skipper has only one brood in our area, so far as we know, but two in southern states.
-It is apparently univoltine in central New York as well (Shapiro 1974), and in New Jersey (Gochfeld and Burger 1997).
+It is apparently univoltine in central New York as well (Shapiro 1974; Forbes 1960), and in New Jersey (Gochfeld and Burger 1997).
 It is double-brooded in Georgia (Harris 1972) and in West Virginia (Allen 1997), where its second flight is July-August.

-The last sightings are two mid-July reports and one August report.
-Given the difficulty of identifying this rarely-seen skipper, more late reports are needed before determining the end of the flight period.
+Latest sightings: The last sightings are two mid-July reports and one August report.
+Given the difficulty of identifying this rarely-seen skipper, more late reports, preferably with photographs, are needed before determining the end of the flight period.

 Outlook

 Many authorities believe this skipper is declining in the mid-Atlantic and southern New England, although it appears more secure further west and north.
-NatureServe (2010) says vialis “has become quite rare in the mid-Atlantic region.”
-As of 2009, the skipper is ranked S1 or “critically imperiled in Massachusetts, Rhode Island, and Connecticut, and S2 in New Jersey.
-Rhode Island has two recent and several historical records (Benner 2010).
-Connecticut has recently given it state Threatened status.
+NatureServe (2014) says vialis “has become quite rare in the mid-Atlantic region...and southern New England and the causes are not known.”
+As of 2014, Common Roadside-Skipper is ranked by NatureServe as S1 or “critically imperiled" in Massachusetts, Rhode Island, and Connecticut, and S2 in New Jersey and Pennsylvania.
+Rhode Island has several historical, but only two recent, records (Benner 2010).
+Connecticut has given this species State-Threatened status.
 There was only one record found during the 1990-95 Connecticut Atlas, compared to 17 pre-project records.
 The reasons for the decline are unknown, but may have to do with climate warming.

 Given this species’ higher-elevation distribution, and univoltine brood status at our latitude, it is probably vulnerable to climate warming trends.
 It could retreat to higher and more northern locations if climate warms (Table 6).

-As mentioned above, judging from Scudder’s comments, it would appear that Common Roadside Skipper has declined in Massachusetts since the nineteenth century, and it may warrant state-listing today.
+It would appear that Common Roadside Skipper has declined in Massachusetts since the nineteenth century, and current citizen-observer data suggest a further downward slide.
+BOM believes this species warrants state-listing today.
 The disappearance of the skipper from the Sunderland quarry might have been prevented through state listing.
-We list it here as a Species of Conservation Concern.
+BOM lists it here as a Species of Conservation Concern.

 ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS